Notable People

 The Forward's institutional history is unusually clear about Rudoren's place in it.
 The site says that from September 2019 until April 2025 she served as editor-in-chief and that, under her leadership, the newsroom won record numbers of Rockower Awards from the American Jewish Press Association, along with prizes from the Deadline Club, the Religion News Association, and other journalism groups.

-That is not only an awards note.
+That is more than an awards note.
 It tells you what kind of editor she was trying to be.

-Rudoren did not inherit a publication with the scale of the Times.
-She inherited a storied Jewish outlet that had to prove, over and over, that mission journalism did not require lower ambition.
-The awards record matters because it shows that she pushed the Forward to compete on journalistic sharpness, not merely on communal belonging.
+Rudoren inherited a storied Jewish outlet that had to prove, over and over, that mission journalism did not require lower ambition.
+The awards record matters because it shows that she pushed the Forward to compete on journalistic sharpness, not communal belonging alone.

 She also changed the voice of the place